-College of Liberal Arts students have dozens of opportunities to get involved beyond the classroom.
+College of Liberal Arts students have dozens of opportunities to get involved beyond the classroom with program-related student-run clubs and organizations.
 Many of our students are also involved in university-wide cultural student organizations.

 Anthropology Club invites you to be a part of our exploration through a wide range of disciplines within the study of anthropology.
 Weekly meetings hold exciting information on recent news, games, and event planning throughout the semester.

 This journal provides a venue for UNH students to publish and share their work with the university community and the general public.
 As a discipline, anthropology has numerous subfields, including archaeology, medical anthropology, applied anthropology, socio-cultural anthropology, visual anthropology, and socio-linguistics, among others.
 We encourage submissions from all subfields, but will also consider interdisciplinary work.